creativecreature/sturdyc/README.md

 # Refresh buffering

-As seen in the example above, we're getting the record store per permutation of our options.
+As seen in the example above, we're storing the records once for every set of options.
 However, we're not really utilizing the fact that the endpoint is batchable when we're performing the refreshes.

 To make this more efficient, we can enable the **refresh buffering** functionality.
-Internally, the cache is going to create a buffer for each permutation of our options.
+Internally, the cache is going to create a buffer for every cache key permutation.
 It is then going to collect ids until it reaches a certain size, or exceeds a time-based threshold.

-The only change we have to make to the example above is to enable this feature:
+The only change we have to make to the previous example is to enable this
+feature:

 ```go
 func main() {